Sequence for donning (putting on) and doffing (taking off) Personal Protective Equipment

 Personal protective equipment (PPE) consists of several items of equipment including:

-Detailed information regarding the selection and use of PPE can be found in the SA Health Personal Protective Equipment (PPE) Selection Policy Guideline.
+Detailed information regarding the selection and use of PPE can be found in the SA Health Personal Protective Equipment (PPE) Selection Policy Guideline (PDF 860KB).

 All clinical staff should be trained in their proper application and use, and should be able to assess when each item is required for the task at hand.
 Most healthcare facilities will have posters and signage to assist staff in the correct selection of PPE when required.